DevOps-With-Babar-Zahoor/.github/profile/readme.md

 ---

-## Volunteer's Support Providing Steps 🛠️🔍
+## 🤝 Volunteer's Support Providing Steps and Rules 📋
 - Sign-In to your GitHub.com ✅
 - Open the URL: [View](https://github.com/orgs/DevOps-With-Babar-Zahoor/projects/3/views/5?filterQuery=status%3A%22In+Progress%22) 🌐
 - Open the tasks (GitHub Issues) one by one 📄